hbctraining/DGE_workshop/lessons/04_DGE_DESeq2_analysis.md

 DESeq2 will automatically estimate the size factors when performing the differential expression analysis.
 However, if you have already generated the size factors using `estimateSizeFactors()`, as we did earlier, then DESeq2 will use these values.

 To normalize the count data, DESeq2 calculates size factors for each sample using the *median of ratios method* discussed previously in the ['Count normalization'](../02_DGE_count_normalization.md) lesson.

+### Mov10 DE analysis: examining the size factors

 Let's take a quick look at size factor values we have for each sample:

 ```
 sizeFactors(dds)